jmankoff/interaction/assignments/menus.md

 should have 72*4 (288) data points in it.
 You can use the emulator or your phone for this, and any mouse you want.
 You will need to turn in your final data file with your report.

+When collecting data, you should inform users that all interactions will begin with tapping on the center of the screen.
+This should help avoid cases where your menu is unusable due to the screen format.

 **Write a Report**